 B.A.
 (Cum Laude): University of Pennsylvania, Philadelphia, PA (May 1988).

 Majors: History and Political Science.

-Refrigeration Nation: A History of Ice, Appliance and Enterprise, forthcoming (under contract at the John Hopkins University Press).
+Refrigeration Nation: A History of Ice, Appliances and Enterprise, The Johns Hopkins University Press, October 2013.

 Representation and Rebellion: The Rockefeller Plan at the Colorado Fuel and Iron Company, 1914-1942.
 Boulder: University Press of Colorado, 2010.